 | 80.0 – 90.0 %ile | 1.1L – 2.5 Lakh | 70 – 100 |

-Actual NTA-normalized data across all 10 shifts.
-Green column (21 S2) = easiest shift.
-Red column (22 S2) = toughest shift.
+Official NTA-normalized data across all 10 January 2026 shifts.
+Green (21 S2) = easiest.
+Red (22 S2) = toughest.
+Use this to calibrate your April session expectations.

 | %ile | 21 S1 | 21 S2 | 22 S1 | 22 S2 | 23 S1 | 23 S2 | 24 S1 | 24 S2 | 28 S1 | 28 S2 |